yairgd/yairgd.github.io/content/post/eclipse_for_embedded.md

     └── CMakeLists.txt
 ```

 Each directory includes a nested *CMakeLists.txt* as it should be in *CMake* projects.
 The BSP directory usually should be taken from the chip (st, cypress, Atmel, etc.') provider, the src directory is the project itself, and its structure depends on the project.
-It may contain more subdirectories and libraries.
+It may contain more subdirectories and libraries and more nested *CMakeLists.txt* files.

 I have used the following CMake variable to skip compiler checks that may fail under windows.